-She has a great integration exercise called "The Infusion Process" which I have translated into a written journal exercise for you here:
+I enjoy collecting secondhand books on emotional healing and I came across a pertinent book about healing conflicting parts of self, written by Verlaine Crawford called "Ending the Battle Within."
+Crawford developed a great integration exercise called "The Infusion Process" which I have translated into a written journal exercise for you here.

 The Infusion Integration Process

 - Identify Your Problem: Write down your problem.
-For example, you might need money, or not feel healthy.
-You might feel depressed.
+For example, you might need money, not feel healthy or be experiencing intrusive thoughts.
+You might feel depressed, anxious or pulled back into a painful relationship you know is unhealthy.
 You might feel like you are not manifesting your heart's desires...and so on.

 - Ask to Speak to the Two Parts in Conflict: Identify the two parts of you that are in conflict in your journal.
-One part of you wants to move forward.
-Another part of you is stopping you.
+One part of you will be wanting to move forward.
+Another part of you will be stopping you.

 - Choose Hands to Represent Each Part: Using your left and right hand, assign a hand to each part.

 - Advantages of Holding Back: Ask the part of you that is creating your problem, or that is stopping you in some way: What are you doing for me?
 What are the advantages of experiencing this problem?
 Are you trying to help me in some way?
-Ask this part to answer these questions in your journal.
+Write the answers to these questions in your journal.

-- Considering all Needs Met: Ask the protective part of you (that is holding you back) this question: What if all of your need and concerns were satisfied?
-Would you be willing to change your behaviour and and let me have the positive things I want?
+- Considering all Needs Met: Ask the protective part of you, that is holding you back, this question: What if all of your needs and concerns were satisfied?
+Would you be willing to change your behaviour and let me have the positive things I want?

-- Visualizating all Needs Met: Imagine the creatrix in you (that wants to move forward) sitting in a room filled with golden light.
-Ask this higher creatrix to come up with at least three ways that all needs could be met and write them in your journal.
+- Visualizing all Needs Met: Imagine the creator in you (that wants to move forward) sitting in a room filled with golden light.
+Ask your creator to come up with at least three ways that all needs could be met and write them in your journal.
 Check with each opposing part to see if these feel like "win-win" solutions.

-- Blending: Now see all the personality parts of yourself huddling around the two part that are hugging, sending love and blending into one.
+- Blending: Now see all the personality parts inside of you huddling around the two parts that are hugging, sending love and blending into one.

-- Higher Self Blessing: See your higher self sending love to all the reconciled parts.
+- Higher Self Blessing: See your higher creator self sending love to all the reconciled parts.

 - Walking Together: See the two-parts-of-you walking hand in hand, sharing concepts and ideas.
 Watch them discuss ways to work together in harmony.